Crunch-io/webdocs/crunch/crunch_multitables.md

 To change the multitable definition, click the name in the upper left and select the definition you want to use from the dropdown menu.

-### Showing means in a multitable
+### Viewing means, discrete values, or ranges

-If you are using a numeric variable or a categorical variable that has numeric values (see [Variable Properties](crunch_variable-properties.html)), you can right click the row variable and select **Show Means** to show a single row containing the mean of the row variable in each column.
-Right click again and select **Show Ranges** (numeric) or **Show Categories** (categorical) to toggle back to the original view.
+If you are using a numeric variable or a categorical variable that has numeric values (see [Variable Properties](crunch_variable-properties.html)), you can open the dropdown next to the row variable to view means (a single row showing mean values), discrete values (a separate row for each values), or ranges (values automatically binned into ranges).

 ![](images/MultitableShowMeans.png)